 Four exams will be given during the semester.
 Policies for each exam will be detailed the class period before the exam.
 Pop-up in-class quizzes will be held periodically and will not be announced ahead of the time.
-A 2-hour final exam will take place on May 3rd from 3:00PM till 5:00PM.
+A 2-hour final exam will take place on May 2nd from 12:30PM till 2:30PM in CSE E221.
 All exams may consist of multiple choice, calculations, diagram interpretation, and/or short answer questions.